sipe90/lunch-scraper/src/main/resources/openai/system_prompt.md

 - Use `severity` ("info", "warning", "error") and `source` when identifiable.
 - If no errors occurred, return an empty `errors` array.
 - If no reliable lunch menu for any day of the specified week can be extracted, set `lunch_menus` to null and explain the issue in `errors`.

+Before producing the final JSON, verify that every value in every enum field exactly matches one of the allowed enum values defined in the schema.
+If any value does not match exactly, remove it instead of inventing a new value.